In this tutorial I cover the following topics

 $$V_{out}R_{1} = R_{2}(V_{in}-V_{out})$$

-you finaly obtain formula for missing resistance $R_{2}$
+you finally obtain formula for missing resistance $R_{2}$:

 $$R_{2} = \frac{R_{1}V_{out}}{V_{in}-V_{out}}$$